lingtalfi/Light_BMenu/personal/mydoc/pages/conception-notes.md

-The synopsis starts with the host generating a **menuStructureId**.
+The synopsis starts with registering a host.

+A host is basically the entity responsible for displaying the menu.

+When we register the host, we assign it to a menu type, like "main menu" for instance.

+And so we can register different hosts, each host responsible for displaying a specific menu type.

+Now at the host level, each host generates a **menuStructureId**.

 The **menuStructureId** serves as an identifier of the menu structure.